 Wear ear protection if you know you're going to be exposed to loud sounds for more than a few minutes.
 Choices for protection include:

 Earplugs.
-Usually made of foam or rubber, earplugs are inserted into the ear canal and can reduce noise by 15 to 30 decibels.
+Usually made of foam or rubber, earplugs are worn in your ear canal and can reduce noise by 15 to 30 decibels.
 You can buy earplugs off-the-shelf or have them custom-made to fit you.

 Some ear plugs are designed to reduce noise levels evenly across all frequencies.
 These are useful for people who need to make sound quieter but undistorted, such as musicians.